Northern California officer fired over 2020 deadly shooting – KION546

 Officers in two unmarked police cars were responding to reports of suspects stealing from a pharmacy amid national protests over the killing of George Floyd when the shooting occurred.

-Monterrosa was suspected of stealing from a pharmacy and was killed after being shot in the head once after Tonn fired his rifle through the windshield of an unmarked pickup truck carrying several officers.

-Video released by the Vallejo Police Department a month after the shooting shows the officer firing from the backseat of the moving vehicle.
+Video released by the Vallejo Police Department a month after the shooting shows Tonn firing from the backseat of the moving vehicle that was carrying three officers, including him.
+Monterrosa was killed after being shot once in the head.

-Michelle and Ashley Monterrosa, Sean Monterrosa’s sisters, said in a statement posted on social media that they were grateful “for this administrative step.”
-But they pointed out the investigation into their brother’s killing also unearthed evidence of an attempted cover-up.

-“After two years we continue to demand that the California DOJ under the leadership of Rob Bonta take immediate action to prosecute and hold the responsible Vallejo officers accountable for their crimes,” they said.
+Michelle Monterrosa, Sean Monterrosa’s sister, said Wednesday that the family is grateful the officer was terminated.

+“We recognize that this is a milestone and are grateful the (police) chief stood his ground,” Monterrosa said.